kwaldenphd/propublica-compas-lab/README.md

 15. Now, anytime we want to run RStudio code, we can start a code cell with the `%%R` magic command.

-16. We may run into error messages when running the previous block of code.
+16. Folks using Anaconda may run into error messages when running the previous block of code.
 If needed, run the code below and replace the file path with the anaconda path to R from your local computer.

 ```Python
 import os